pkiel/notebook/_posts/2023-09-06-hypoxiaEnzymeAssays.md

 reefs, it is imperative that scientists understand coral metabolism in low-oxygen environments to better predict coral health and survival under future climate change scenarios.
-There are four conserved pathways among eukaryotas we will be investigating within our coral hypoxia experiment, including lactate (LDH), octopine (ODH), alanopine (ADH), and strombine (SDH) dehydrogenase activities, all of which oxidize NADH during anaerobic respiration.
+There are four conserved pathways among eukaryotes we will be investigating within our coral hypoxia experiment, including lactate (LDH), octopine (ODH), alanopine (ADH), and strombine (SDH) dehydrogenase activities, all of which oxidize NADH during anaerobic respiration.
 You can read more about these enzymes and